DarkLemonTea/FLFT/exp_jacobi/README.md

 - **bj-nfd:** use time of block-jacobi pure calculation
 - **bj-fd-nf:** use time of block-jacobi with failure detection, backup and fault tolerance
-- **bj-fd-sf:** use time of fault-tolerant block jacobi in the case of simulated failure.
+- **bj-fd-sf:** use time of fault-tolerant block jacobi in the case of simulated failures.

 *(The unit of time is milliseconds.)*